sudarshanchari/Computing_Environment_Job_Scheduling/README.md

 # wc -l ${dir}${name} > $bname.out

 trim_galore ${dir}${name}.fastq.gz -o <full path to target directory>
-# Trimgalore does not require a final file name as it generates the appropriate file name automatically
+# Trimgalore does not require a final output file name as it generates the appropriate file name automatically

 ```